List of football matches between British clubs in UEFA competitions: Scottish Challenge Cup

 In 2016, the Scottish Challenge Cup, normally for Scottish Professional Football League clubs outside the Premiership, invited two teams from Wales and Northern Ireland to take part, and the following year extended entry to two clubs from the Republic of Ireland. (clubs from the NIFL Premiership and the League of Ireland Premier Division had also competed against each other in the Setanta Cup, last played in 2014).
 Welsh club The New Saints progressed to the semi-final in the 2016–17 season.
 They repeated the feat in 2017–18, being joined by Northern Irish club Crusaders.
 The results of ties between clubs from different countries are not included here.

 For the 2018–19 edition, two English National League clubs were invited to take part in the competition, and the first non-Scottish team reached the final – Connah's Quay Nomads of Wales, who beat Edinburgh City on penalties.
-They would face Ross County at the Caledonian Stadium in Inverness, a controversial choice of venue being only 15 miles from Ross County's home in Dingwall but a distance of 400 miles for Connah's Quay Nomads; previous finals had typically been held further south in Scotland's Central Belt.
+They would face Ross County at the Caledonian Stadium in Inverness, a controversial choice of venue being only 15 miles from Ross County's home in Dingwall but a distance of 400 miles for Connah's Quay Nomads, losing 3–1; previous finals had typically been held further south in Scotland's Central Belt.

+Ahead of the 2023–24 edition, it was announced that that years edition of the tournament would be the final to feature non-Scottish teams, with the guest clubs being reduced to two from Northern Ireland (Cliftonville and Coleraine) and two from Wales (The New Saints and Bala Town).
+The New Saints were the last non-Scottish finalists, losing 2–1 to Airdrieonians at the Falkirk Stadium.